Dr Kelvin Kong

 Addressing the Gap in Australian Indigenous Health Outcomes

-Australian Indigenous children experience the highest levels of chronic otitis media in the world, effecting up to 70% of children in remote communities.
+Australian Indigenous children experience the highest levels of chronic otitis media in the world, affecting up to 70% of children in remote communities.

 Dr Kelvin Kong, from the University of Newcastle's (UON) School of Medicine and Public Health, is an otolaryngology, head and neck surgeon and a fellow of the Royal Australasian College of Surgeons (RACS).
 He explains that hearing loss, often caused by Otitis Media (middle ear disease), significantly contributes to poor educational outcomes for children and higher unemployment rates in adults as a result.
 Determined to change the statistics, Dr Kong has dedicated his career to early intervention.